liximomo/vscode-sftp/README.md

     "**/.DS_Store"
   ],

+  // FIXMEEE: creating/deleting a file locally in vscode doesn't make changes on the server unless the watcher is on?

   /**
    *  Watching external file changes(create and remove only).
 Such as compile/build output or git branch switching.
-   *  Watcher will be disabled when files is set to false or both autoDelete and autoUpload are set to false,
+   *  Watcher will be disabled when files is set to false or both autoDelete and autoUpload are set to false, */
-   *  FIXMEEE: creating/deleting a file locally doesn't make changes on the server unless the watcher is on!
-   */
   watcher: {
     // available value: false or glob pattern